 In the Generalized Species Tree Discordance Benchmark example, clicking on the Vertebrate tab displays a plot showing the publicly-available results of the benchmark.

 In all benchmarking result plots, the Precision versus Recall curve is shown.
+The exact measures depend on the benchmark.
+For several benchmarks there exists more than one measure per axis, in which case they can be selected with a drop-down menu above the plot showing the result.
+The different measures are described in the next section.
 An arrow is displayed which points to the better predictions.
 The Pareto frontier is shown as a dashed line.
 Additionally, one can classify the results based on square quartiles, diagonal quartiles, or K-means clustering.

 This function is for users who wish to run all the standard benchmarks on their own orthology inferences.
 One key point is that to avoid mapping issues and biases due to differences in input data, orthology inferences must be made on one of the Quest for Orthologs reference proteome sets.
 In that way, the results will be directly comparable to other publicly-available methods.